gmzln/gmzln/README.md

 -----------------------

-<h3 align="left">I’m looking forward to collaborate on any creative exchange.
-Sidenote : I like soldering 🕹️</h3>

-<span>If you read this and you want to build an online loop machine for sounds with weird filters: hmu.</span>

 <!---
 gmzln/gmzln is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.